Government mail service may be affected by the Canada Post labour disruption. See how to send and receive government mail during this time.

 The Alberta government recognizes the need for timely and safe development of sequestration hubs and allocation of sequestration pore space.

-The Request for Full Project Proposals (RFPP) process will ultimately facilitate the granting of a carbon sequestration agreement (agreement) to the successful proponent(s), establish the boundaries of the location, and facilitate the hub manager role.
+The Request for Full Project Proposals (RFPP) process helped select potential hub operators who can apply for a carbon sequestration agreement (agreement) to establish the boundaries of the location, and facilitate the hub manager role.
 The intent of this agreement is to:

 First competition to develop storage hubs